jmg0144/Customer-Churn-Classification-Analysis/README.md

 3. Create a competitive international plan to prevent international customers from leaving as well as attract more international customers overall.

 ## For More Information
 See the full analysis in the [Jupyter Notebook](https://github.com/jmg0144/churn-analysis-project/blob/main/SyriaTel-Customer-Churn-Analysis.ipynb)

-For additional information contact Justin Giovatto at justin.giovatto@gmail.com

-## Repository Structure
-├── data

-├── README.md

-├── SyriaTel-Churn-Analysis-Presentation.pdf

-└── SyriaTel-Customer-Churn-Analysis.ipynb